 What to do on Sweetest Day

-This day is all about treating those you care about to something sweet, be it candy or a nice gesture.
+This day is all about treating those you care about with something sweet, be it candy or a nice gesture.

-You can follow the day's tradition and buy candy, such as chocolates or love hearts, to those who are most important to you.
+You can follow the day's tradition and buy candy, such as chocolates or love hearts, for those who are most important to you.
 However, join the sweetness with a good deed and bake something sweet for your sweethearts.
-Everyone loves a homemade treat, and you are sure to surprise people and make them feel appreciated.
+Everyone loves a homemade treat, and you will surely surprise people and make them feel appreciated.

-At the same time, if you decide to bake something for your friends, family, or partner, remember those who are less fortunate as well and contact a charity or a shelter to know if they would appreciate you bringing them some baked goods too!
+While baking something for your friends, family, or partner, you could remember those who are less fortunate.
+Perhaps you could contact a charity or shelter to find out whether they would also appreciate some baked goods!

-If baking is not your forte, you can celebrate Sweetest Day by doing good deeds, and nice things for the people you love.
-Pay them a visit, take them out to lunch, call them and tell them you love them...
+If baking is not your strength, you can celebrate Sweetest Day by doing good deeds and nice things for the people you love.
+Visit them, take them out to lunch, call them, and tell them you love them...
 Sweetest Day is all about making other people's day sweeter.